 - A. Administrative Appeals and Variances

-Appeals may be heard by the Winthrop Board of Appeals according to the Town's Zoning
+Variances from the requirements of this Mineral Extraction Ordinance may only be granted

-Ordinance, Article V, Section 15.I.
+by the Winthrop Board of Appeals.

 - B. Appeal to Superior Court

 Any aggrieved party having proper standing may appeal any decision of the Appeals Board

 under this Ordinance to the Superior Court of Kennebec County, within 45 days of a written

 decision in accordance with Maine State Law.